yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    -  Installs normal linux utilities not BusyBox ones (e.g. ``bash``, ``coreutils``, ``tar``, ``gzip``, and ``kmod``).

-   -  Uses a custom Initial RAM Disk (initramfs) image with a custom installer.
+   -  Uses a custom :term:`Initramfs` image with a custom installer.
 A normal image that you can install usually creates a single root filesystem partition.
 This image uses another installer that creates a specific partition layout.
 Not all Board Support